javud/sweethomefinder/README.md

 ## Overview

-This is the README for our temp repo.
+This is the README for the SweetHomeFinder repo.

-1. Clone or fork tempCS440Repo which already includes the project directory and the virtual environment
+1. Clone or fork sweethomefinder which already includes the project directory and the virtual environment

-2. Open tempCS440Repo in your IDE
+2. Open sweethomefinder in your IDE

 ## To run the node.js & express azure SQL backend